 Despite the crucial role of blood in our bodies, blood can contain infectious organisms that may pose a risk to every individual, especially healthcare providers such as pharmacists.
 These infectious organisms are called bloodborne pathogens.

-Due to the pandemic, pharmacies have been expanding the front-line delivery of essential medications.
+Due to the continuance of the COVID19 pandemic into 2022, pharmacies have been expanding the front-line delivery of essential medications.
 Pharmacists can be exposed to bloodborne pathogens through blood along with body fluids other potentially infectious materials (OPIM).
 It is the employers, as well as the pharmacies regulatory responsibility to prevent, mitigate, and respond to hazardous exposures and potential exposure.

 Moreover, exposures and potential exposures to blood-borne pathogens among healthcare workers are prevalent.
 Multiple studies in the United States have found that over 400,000 healthcare workers are exposed each year, with one out of every ten experiencing a splash exposure or a needle stick injury.
 OSHA updated the Bloodborne Pathogens (BBP) standard to prioritize needlestick safety with the Needlestick Safety and Prevention Act 2000.